Empathy Includes Self-EmpathyMay 05, 2022

 If there are bigger jobs you can’t do anything about immediately, get all your thoughts out of your head and create a plan of action.
 This will free up your headspace from trying to remember and plan everything.
 Then use your chosen approach to work on accepting things as they are and letting go of any frustrations with where you currently are.

 Changing your environment and spending time in nature is a great way to recharge.
 Taking a break and benefitting from the amazing powers nature has to offer is a great way to fill your cup.

 What small step can you take today?

 If you’re running low in any of these areas, you’re in danger of burning out.
-This will affect your ability to be an effective practitioner.
-At worst, it could totally stop you from being able to function or work.
+This will affect your ability to help your clients.
+At its worst, it could totally stop you from being able to function or work.

-If you struggle in this area, contact me to find out how I can help you.
+If you’re struggling with this, book a call with me today and find out how I can help you.